Service Level Agreement (SLA)

 Define the services covered and the appropriate metrics

 Identify the specific services that the SLA will cover and determine the most meaningful performance metrics for each.
 For cloud/hosting services, the primary metric is availability (uptime percentage).
 For support services, response and resolution times by severity level.
 For transaction processing, throughput and error rates.
 For data services, backup frequency and recovery objectives (RTO/RPO).
+For customer service operations, answer rates, wait times, and CSAT/NPS.
+Distinguish core services (fully covered by SLA commitments) from ancillary services (best-effort) and excluded services.
 Engage both technical and business stakeholders to identify the metrics that matter most to the customer's operations.

 Set realistic targets based on infrastructure capability

 Set performance targets that the provider can realistically achieve with their current infrastructure and staffing levels.
 Over-committing (promising 99.99% uptime without redundant infrastructure) leads to persistent credits, damaged credibility, and customer termination.
 Under-committing (offering 99% uptime when 99.9% is achievable) fails to differentiate the provider and leaves the customer inadequately protected.
-Review historical performance data, benchmark against industry standards, and factor in South African-specific considerations like load shedding and ISP reliability.
+Review historical performance data, benchmark against industry standards (99.9% is the common enterprise commitment), and factor in South African-specific considerations like load shedding, upstream ISP reliability, and cross-border latency.
+Each additional "nine" significantly increases infrastructure costs.

 Review, execute, and implement monitoring

-Review the completed SLA for internal consistency (do the credits, exclusions, and termination provisions work together coherently?), legal compliance (Conventional Penalties Act for credits, CPA for consumer customers, POPIA for data processing), and commercial fairness.
+Review the completed SLA for internal consistency (do the credits, exclusions, and termination provisions work together coherently?), legal compliance (Conventional Penalties Act for credits, CPA Sections 48/54 for consumer customers, POPIA for data processing), and commercial fairness.
 Have both parties sign the SLA as a schedule to the master service agreement.
-Implement the monitoring infrastructure, configure automated alerting, and schedule the first performance review meeting.
+Implement the monitoring infrastructure, configure automated alerting, publish the status page, and schedule the first performance review meeting.
+Establish the credit claim workflow, the quarterly service review cadence, and the annual SLA review process — targets should tighten as infrastructure matures and loosen only where genuine operational constraints require it.

 Frequently Asked Questions